A few ideas to keep the kids busy over summer, including some awesome free summer Printables.

 I am so excited for summer to start.
-I honestly love having my kids home with me during summer break.
-My only complaint is it just goes by to fast!
+I honestly love having my kids home with me and have been busy coming up with some fun summer break ideas.

 Weekly Park Ratings